 Percentage of patients, regardless of age, with a diagnosis of dementia for whom an assessment of cognition is performed and the results reviewed at least once within a 12-month period

-Dementia is often characterized by the gradual onset and continuing cognitive decline in one or more domains including memory, executive function, language, judgment, and spatial abilities (American Psychiatric Association, 2007).
-Cognitive deterioration represents a major source of morbidity and mortality and poses a significant burden on affected individuals and their caregivers (National Institutes of Health, 2010).
+An estimated 5.8 million of adults in the US were living with dementia in 2019.
+Dementia is often characterized by the gradual onset and continuing cognitive decline in one or more domains including memory, communication and language, ability to focus or pay attention, reasoning and judgment and visual perception (Alzheimer’s Association, 2019).
+Cognitive deterioration represents a major source of morbidity and mortality and poses a significant burden on affected individuals and their caregivers (Daviglus et al., 2010).
 Although cognitive deterioration follows a different course depending on the type of dementia, significant rates of decline have been reported.
 For example, one study found that the annual rate of decline for Alzheimer's disease patients was more than four times that of older adults with no cognitive impairment (Wilson et al., 2010).
 Nevertheless, measurable cognitive abilities remain throughout the course of dementia (American Psychiatric Association, 2007).
 Initial and ongoing assessments of cognition are fundamental to the proper management of patients with dementia.
 These assessments serve as the basis for identifying treatment goals, developing a treatment plan, monitoring the effects of treatment, and modifying treatment as appropriate.

 Clinical Recommendation Statements